How AI can fight the climate problem hiding inside buildings

 There’s a climate culprit hiding inside the bowels of nearly every building in the country.
 Almost 40% of energy-related carbon dioxide emissions comes from the construction and operation of buildings, and those operations are surprisingly inefficient.
 From HVAC systems to water chillers to air compressors, the little-seen systems that control things such as lighting and temperature often use far more energy than they need.

 But they don’t have to.
-A new company called Carbon Lighthouse is using sensors and artificial intelligence to make tiny tweaks to these internal systems that can result in energy reductions of more than 20%.
+A company called Carbon Lighthouse is using sensors and artificial intelligence to make tiny tweaks to these internal systems that can result in energy reductions of more than 20%.
 Installed in the offices of companies such as Tesla and within the far-reaching portfolios of investment banks such as Goldman Sachs, the company’s technology is now being used in more than 900 buildings representing more than 100 million square feet of commercial real estate.

 To start with, the company installs hundreds of sensors on buildings’ internal systems, tracking many metrics, for instance, the electrical flow through fans and compressors, the airflow rate through ductwork, the rate at which water is being chilled, and the air pressure and humidity in different spaces.
 Then, these systems can be adjusted throughout the day to operate more efficiently.